Is there a better time to think about productivity than the first few weeks of the new year?

 Do you find yourself writing the same base email over and over again?
 Do you get the same kind of query over and over again?

-Then people will be left amazed at your mad typing skills.
+Leave people amazed at your mad typing skills.

 Grab your productivity by the hand